-Providence Equity Partners L.L.C. (a limited liability company incorporated in Delaware, USA), together with its associated offices practicing under the “Providence Equity” name in other jurisdictions including Providence Equity LLP (a limited liability partnership incorporated in England and Wales), its affiliated investment advisers including Providence Strategic Growth Capital Partners L.L.C. (a limited liability company incorporated in Delaware, USA) and the funds which it manages (each a “Fund” and, together, the “Funds”), collectively referred to herein as “Providence”, “we”, “us”, and “our”, respects your concerns about privacy.
+Providence Equity Partners L.L.C. (a limited liability company incorporated in Delaware, USA), together with associated offices practicing under the “Providence Equity” name in other jurisdictions including Providence Equity LLP (a limited liability partnership incorporated in England and Wales), its affiliated investment advisers and the funds which it manages (each a “Fund” and, together, the “Funds”), collectively referred to herein as “Providence”, “we”, “us”, and “our”, respects your concerns about privacy.

-We will only use Personal Information that is provided to us, or otherwise obtained by us, as set out in this Policy.
+We will only use Personal Information that is provided to us, or otherwise obtained by us, as set out in this Policy and, where applicable, the other privacy notices or policies provided to you or otherwise made available by us from time to time.
 We will ensure that your Personal Information is handled in accordance with the “Data Protection Legislation.”
-Data Protection Legislation means applicable law relating to the processing of Personal Information and/or privacy as the same may be re-enacted, applied, amended, superseded, repealed, or consolidated, including without limitation, the EU General Data Protection Regulation“”, the Cayman Data Protection Law, 2017“”, and the California Consumer Privacy Act“”, in each case including any legally binding regulations, directions, and orders issued under or in connection with any such law).
+Data Protection Legislation means applicable law relating to the processing of Personal Information, data protection and/or privacy, including the EU General Data Protection Regulation, the Cayman Data Protection Law, 2017, and the California Consumer Privacy Act.

-For the purposes of the Data Protection Legislation, Providence or any Funds in which you invest are each a “business” or “data controller” in respect of any Personal Information that you provide to us or we otherwise obtain about you.
+For the purposes of the Data Protection Legislation, Providence or any Funds in which you invest are each a “data controller”, “controller” or “business” in respect of any Personal Information that you provide to us or we otherwise obtain about you.

 1. PERSONAL INFORMATION THAT WE COLLECT FROM YOU

-When you engage with us (e.g. by sending us emails, contacting us via telephone or visiting or making an enquiry through the Website), you may provide Personal Information about yourself, including:
+When you (or your authorized representatives on your behalf) engage with us (e.g. by sending us emails, contacting us via telephone or visiting or making an enquiry or completing a form through the Website), we may receive Personal Information about you, including:

-- Professional or employment-related information, including your employment, employer’s name, and income.
+Professional or employment-related information, including your job title, employer’s name, place of work, work history and income.

-Some of this Personal Information is collected and processed so we can perform a contract with you, some for the purpose of legal compliance and some for the purposes of our legitimate business interests (namely to carry out and improve our business, analyze the use of our Website and services and support our staff and clients).
+Some of this Personal Information is collected and processed so we can perform or take steps at your request prior to entering into a contract with you, some for the purpose of legal compliance and some for the purposes of our legitimate business interests (including to carry out and improve our business, analyze the use of our Website and services and support our staff and clients).